NitemareReal/xlswriterplus/README.md

 # xlswriterplus
-This class EXTENDS XLSWriter por PHP
+This class EXTENDS XLSWriter for PHP

 The pourpose of this class is extending https://github.com/mk-j/PHP_XLSXWriter to allow inserting images in a sheet